KyleFord76063/GitTraining/06-Branch/readme.md

 More informations
 -----------------

-I recommend checking [git-branch documentation](https://git-scm.com/docs/git-branch) for more detail, you can use `git-branch` to manage/list remote branches as well, set upstream for branch, create new branch from specific commit and more.
+I recommend checking [git-branch documentation](https://git-scm.com/docs/git-branch) for more details, you can use `git-branch` to manage/list remote branches as well, set upstream for branch, create new branch from specific commit and more.
 All of that is out of scope of this tutorial.